R-Squared-Project/R-Squared-portal/README.md

 ## Testnet

-By default revpop-web3portal connects to the live Revpop network, but it's very easy to switch it to the testnet run by Xeroc.
+By default rsquared-web3portal connects to the live R-Squared network, but it's very easy to switch it to the testnet run by Xeroc.
 To do so, open the UI in a browser, go to Settings, then under Access, select the *Public Testnet Server* in the dropdown menu.
-You should also change the faucet if you need to create an account, the testnet faucet address is https://testnet.revolutionpopuli.com.
+You should also change the faucet if you need to create an account, the testnet faucet address is https://node.rsquared.digital.

-The UI will reload and connect to the testnet, where you can use the faucet to create an account and receive an initial sum of test RVP.
+The UI will reload and connect to the testnet, where you can use the faucet to create an account and receive an initial sum of test RQRX.

 ![image](https://cloud.githubusercontent.com/assets/6890015/22055747/f8e15e68-dd5c-11e6-84cd-692749b578d8.png)